 Law of Cosines Triangle

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to fill in the circles of a triangle.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to fill in the circles of a triangle.
 The sum of the numbers on each side of the triangle is equal to the length of that side.
 What is the triangle with the largest (or smallest) angle measure that you can make?

 Hint